 - Preheat oven to 400 degrees F.

 - Remove the chicken from the bag.
-Pat excess juices dry with paper towels.
-Avoid removing the garlic and rosemary bits.
+Pat the excess juices dry with paper towels.
+Do not remove the garlic and rosemary bits.Β

 Note: